George Lamb: Personal life

 Lamb was born in West London to an English father, actor Larry Lamb, and a Scottish mother, Linda Martin from Dundee and grew up in Fulham.
 He has three sisters; Vanessa Clare Lamb born in 1969, Eloise Alexandra Lamb, born in 1998, and Eva-Mathilde Lamb, born in 2003.
 He supports Dundee United and Fulham.
 Lamb is also known for his trademark grey hair.

 In March 2010, he supported Global Cool by going on a flight-free holiday to Barcelona with his friend and fellow TV presenter Rick Edwards.

+In 2019, Lamb and Andy Cato founded Wildfarmed, a network of farmers who practice regenerative agriculture.
+The pair met in Ibiza in 2013, when Lamb took a break from his media career after becoming disillusioned with it.
+In this role, Lamb and Cato made a guest appearance on the third series of Amazon Prime Video's Clarkson's Farm.

 BBC 6 Music controversies

 Lamb's former 6 Music show proved controversial, being atypical of 6 Music – for example, its shock jock style encroached upon youth-oriented BBC Radio 1's daytime public service remit.

 It marked a significant diversion from 6 Music's principally novel, trans-era eclectic-musicologistic origins and tradition.

-This gambit proved controversial, driving an attrition of 6 Music's long time listeners, provoking rival petitioning websites: getlambout.org.uk and keeplambin.co.uk.
+This gambit proved controversial, driving an attrition of 6 Music's long time listeners and provoking rival petitioning websites: getlambout.org.uk and keeplambin.co.uk.

 Similarly, national media reviews were polarised.
-Radio veteran Paul Gambaccini said Lamb's interview with Ray Davies of The Kinks was "worst interview in the history of broadcasting".
+Radio veteran Paul Gambaccini said Lamb's interview with Ray Davies of The Kinks was the "worst interview in the history of broadcasting".

-In May 2008 Lamb was reprimanded for pledging his support on air for Boris Johnson in the London mayoral race.
+In May 2008, Lamb was reprimanded for pledging his support on air for Boris Johnson in the London mayoral race.
 In 2014, he criticised the BBC, claiming "You can't have opinions at the Beeb".